-Be guided by your doctor, but if you are at high risk of a particular disease – such as a family history, it is recommended that you get tested regularly, regardless of your age.
+If you are at high risk of a particular disease – such as a family history, it is recommended that you get checked more frequently, and/or at an earlier age.

 Self-checking health checks for women

 Make self-checking part of your regular routine.
-This will help you stay healthy and pick up potential problems early.
 Things you can check at home include:

 - Skin checks – monitor your skin particularly for changes in size, shape or colour or anything unusual such as pain or itch.
 See your doctor if you notice anything unusual.
 Women at high risk need regular examination by their doctor or dermatologist.

-- Dental care – You can reduce your risk of tooth decay, gum disease and tooth loss if you clean your teeth regularly, eat a low-sugar diet and visit the dentist at least once a year.
+- Dental care – you can reduce your risk of tooth decay, gum disease and tooth loss if you clean your teeth regularly, drink fluoridated water, eat a low-sugar diet, and visit the dentist at least once a year.

-- Weight – maintaining a healthy weight range prevents longer-term diseases such as diabetes and arthritis.
+- Weight – maintaining a healthy weight can prevent chronic diseases such as diabetes and arthritis.

-- Smoking – smoking increases your risk of many diseases including heart disease, stroke, lung disease and thin bones.
+- Smoking – increases your risk of many diseases including heart disease, stroke, lung disease and osteoporosis (loss of bone strength).
 If you smoke, try to quit.
 There is no safe smoking level.

-- Exercise – regular exercise can prevent diseases developing as well as being good for your mental health, heart and bones.
-It is recommended you have at least 2.5 hours of exercise per week.
+- Exercise – regular exercise can prevent diseases developing, as well as being good for your emotional health.
+At least 2.5 hours of exercise per week is recommended.